 Melbourne WebFest is Australia’s international web series festival.
 MWF was the fourth festival of its kind in the world, and remains the biggest celebration of web series in the Southern Hemisphere.

 Melbourne WebFest is working to acknowledge digital screen producers and is creating a hub for networking and professional development in the heart of Melbourne.
 It is also an opportunity for the public to experience the best in digital series entertainment from around the globe.
 The festival includes screenings, keynotes, discussion panels, masterclasses, and a live pitching competition.

-In addition to the annual official selection, Melbourne WebFest also promotes Australian productions with its Spotlight program, which screens on the first day of the festival.
+In addition to the annual official selection, Melbourne WebFest also promotes Australian productions with its Spotlight program.

 Payments must be completed at the time of submission, and submission fees are non-refundable.

-Best of Spotlight (Australian and international series produced for less than $50,000)
+(Australian and international series produced for less than $50,000 USD)

 Best Student series